ray-project/ray/doc/source/tune/tutorials/tune-output.rst

 Leave us feedback on this feature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We know that logging and observability can be a huge performance boost for your workflow.
-Let us know what is your ideal way of interacting with logging that happens in trainables.
-To leave your thoughts, please comment on [this ticket](https://github.com/ray-project/ray/issues/32142).
+Let us know what is your preferred way to interact with logging that happens in trainables.
+Leave you comments in [this ticket](https://github.com/ray-project/ray/issues/32142).

 .. _trainable-logging: